 We recommend this mode because it helps ensure proper overlap (75% or higher), which is essential in order to produce high-quality output when processing the data.

 When in timer mode, RedEdge will capture according the timer period (which is every two seconds by default).
 If the timer period is set to less than 1.0 seconds, the camera will capture as quickly as it can (about once a second).
 You can review and verify that images are being captured by selecting the Live View page in the camera's web configuration.
-Use the "Multi" setting in that page to verify that all five imagers are functioning correctly and the images displayed are being updated at the interval rate selected.
+Use the "All Bands" setting in that page to verify that all five imagers are functioning correctly and the images displayed are being updated at the interval rate selected.

 External Trigger Mode

 CAUTION Care should be taken when multiple “grounds” are used for power and trigger of the camera.
 Only one ground should be connected to the camera – typically this is the ground that corresponds to the source of the power.
 If the ground of the trigger signal and the ground of the power source are different, they should not be joined together electrically at the camera.
 Contact support if further information is needed.